Skip to main content

 How Does Growth Hormone Directly Influence Insulin Signaling?

 The elevation of growth hormone, whether endogenous or stimulated by GHS, initiates a complex metabolic cascade.
 A primary effect of GH is to shift the body’s fuel preference from glucose towards fat.
-It accomplishes this by stimulating lipolysis, the breakdown of stored triglycerides in into (FFAs).
+It accomplishes this by stimulating lipolysis, the breakdown of stored triglycerides in adipose tissue into free fatty acids (FFAs).
 These FFAs are released into circulation and can be used by tissues like muscle for energy.

 This increase in circulating FFAs is a central mechanism behind GH-induced insulin resistance.
 According to the Randle Cycle theory, when cells are presented with an abundance of fatty acids for fuel, their capacity to take up and utilize glucose is reduced.
 This creates a state of physiological insulin resistance.